Aaron-S-Davis/cpsc2376-Davis/practice/practice11/design.md

 ## **Board Game Tracker**
 A program for managing and keeping track of board games in storage or lent out.
-Each board game has a title and each customer can have a board game(s).
+Each board game has a title and each customer can have board game(s).
 The user can add and remove board games and lend out board games to customers.

 Key Nouns:
-BoardGame
+BoardGame,
-name
+name,
-Customer
+Customer,
-first name
+first name,
-last name
+last name,
-BoardGameTracker
+BoardGameTracker,
-board games
+board games,

 Actions:
-Add board game
+Add board game,
-remove board game
+remove board game,
-lend board game
+lend board game,
-return board game
+return board game,
-add customer
+add customer,
-remove customer
+remove customer,

 ```mermaid